planetfederal/workshops/workshops/geoserver/style/source/style/linestring.rst

       .. admonition:: Instructor Notes

          The use of a label shield is a vendor specific capability of the GeoServer rendering engine.
+The tricky part of this exercise is finding the documentation online ( i.e. :manual:`Styled Marks in CSS <community/css/styled-marks.html>`).

          .. code-block:: css

             * {